Amazing when God “connects the dots” 40 years apart! ⇔

 Now, keep in mind that while Chuck knows lots of people in England, and my Hong Kong organization also has several UK Chinese contacts, I personally know the name of only one Chinese Pastor in the UK—this man whose wife I met in Coventry, and who is serving in the building I also once served.
 Well, imagine my surprise when that man was the Pastor whom Elder Kwok connected us to via Zoom!
 I conveyed my greetings to his wife, then shared a photo of me outside his church in 2016, and of his snow-covered building in 1982, and we were all amazed at this super-natural re-connection.

-While details have yet to be worked out, our tentative plan is for my pastor to take me and one-or-two brothers to England this summer, to minister to college students and to see how our church can serve our British brothers and sisters in the years ahead.
+Over the next few months we’ll work out the details, but the bottom line is that my pastor and I will spend a few weeks in England this summer, to minister to college students and to see how our church can serve our British brothers and sisters in the years ahead.
 We’ll talk about short-term missions trips, as well as ministry over Zoom.
 I’m excited about the possibilities!

 Connecting the dots